19 Day Trips from Seville: Beautiful Towns, Beaches & Historic Cities Nearby

 While I highly recommend more time, it is fully possible to explore Granada in one day.
 Housing one of Spain’s most sought-after attractions, the Alhambra, Granada is a must-visit on any Andalucia itinerary.

-To save yourself the hassle of getting there, I recommend this full day tour from Seville to the Alhambra.
+To save yourself the hassle of getting there, I recommend this full-day tour from Seville to the Alhambra.

-For the rest of the day, you can wander around the historic neighborhood of Albaicín and the old gypsy neighborhood of Sacramonte renowned for its cave houses which you can learn more about and see first-hand in the Sacramonte Cave Museum.
+For the rest of the day, you can wander around the historic neighborhood of Albaicín and the old gypsy neighborhood of Sacramonte, renowned for its cave houses, which you can learn more about and see firsthand in the Sacramonte Cave Museum.

 A day trip from Seville to Granada is an absolute must.
 Granada is no arguing one of the most beautiful cities in Andalucia!